truthinhistory/hugo-parsa-forestry/content/a-tale-of-two-conquerors.md

 ---
-title: " A Tale of 2 Conquerors"
+title: " A Tale of Two Conquerors"
 date: '2022-01-28T00:00:00.000-06:00'
 description: Statue of Alexander the Great at Thessaloniki city in Greece
 type: post
-image: "/images/depositphotos_41049529_xl.jpg"
+image: "/images/alexander-the-great.jpg"
 categories: []
 tags: []